GioSaliba/LebNet-CheXpert/README.md

 ## Dataset

 This project uses the [CheXpert dataset](https://stanfordmlgroup.github.io/competitions/chexpert/) from the Stanford ML Group.
-The dataset is **not included in this repository** — request access and download it from the link above, then follow the notebook setup instructions to point the code at it.
+The dataset is **not included in this repository**.
+Request access and download it from the link above, then follow the notebook setup instructions to point the code at it.